-Applicants for the Summer 2015 Undergraduate Research Program and the Chemistry NSF/REU may work in the Bayer School of Natural and Environmental Sciences or the Mylan School of Pharmacy.
+Applicants for the Summer 2015 Undergraduate Research Program, the Chemistry NSF/REU, and the Pain Undergraduate Research Experience (PURE) may work in the Bayer School of Natural and Environmental Sciences or the Mylan School of Pharmacy.
 Please submit only one application.
 The committee will consider each applicant for all eligible funds.
 A complete application includes:

 Students are encouraged to apply online as soon as possible.
 All fields must be completed.
 APPLICATION DEADLINES are as follows: